-The Journal of International Commerce and Economics is an in-house publication of the U.S. International Trade Commission and is therefore unable to accept articles written by individuals not employed by the Commission.
-Articles co-authored with Commission staff, however, are welcome.
+The Journal of International Commerce and Economics (JICE) is an in-house publication of the U.S. International Trade Commission.
+Although JICE is unable to accept articles written by individuals not employed by the Commission, articles co-authored with Commission staff are welcome.

 Below is a flow chart and an explanation of the submission process:

 Optional Preliminary Step: Proposal Submission.
 When you have an idea for a journal article, you may approach any member of the JICE Board or email the Board at JICE@usitc.gov to let them know of your interest.
 In order to develop your idea for a journal article, you may also use a proposal template [DOCX] and submit to the Board.
 Please see the Frequently Asked Questions page for a list of acceptable submissions.